NewsPositively Montana

 MonTECH equipment can be checked out from their offices in Missoula or Billings or their website.
 They also ship anywhere in the state, almost always for free.

-As for the hike itself, the whole group agreed, the day was pretty much perfect.
+As for the hike itself, the whole group agreed, that the day was pretty much perfect.
 The sky was blue and the hikers toasted drinks at the top.

 “That was kind of amazing to see what we could accomplish when we all worked together,” Kitterman said.
 “Even if we did have some challenges, we were all able to have like a really positive attitude.
 I think that comes back to Kylie, specifically, maintaining that positive attitude.
 I think that got us to the top.”